e2b-dev/E2B/DEV.md

 - use attrs or dataclasses?
 - Check double slash `//dir` in file watcher event data
 - better readme
+- start filesystem watcher automatically
+- improve DX - clearly communicate instantiation+initialization flow, awaiting object for exit, etc
+- sync flow?
 - add tests
 - support lower python versions
+- Check if stderr and stdout are ordered
+- Myabe remove types (and timestamps?) from stdout/stderr
+- Use specific version (nodejs20) for the templates
+- Using pathlib for paths? windows support?
+- Flush all stdout/err after killing process or terminal in devbookd and also wait for the Stdout/err in the SDK

 ## CLI